-The JEM-X background during solar minimum conditions has been measured from a number of empty field observations.
-The background rate currently is about 35 counts/s in the 3 to 35 keV range, when the spacecraft is outside the radiation belts.
-Figure 7 shows a background spectrum from JEM-X 2, averaged over 46 science windows in August 2008 (revolution 716).
+JEM-X background during solar The minimum conditions has been measured from a number of empty field observations.
+The background rate currently (Jan.
+2019) is about 40 counts/s in the 3 to 35 keV range, when the spacecraft is outside the radiation belts.
+Figure 7 shows а background spectrum from JEM-X 2, averaged over 46 science windows in August 2008 (revolution 716).

 The background radiation environment is mainly produced by two components: the diffuse X-ray background and the X- and gamma-radiation induced by cosmic rays.
-The diffuse X-ray background dominates the background below about 15 keV and cosmic ray induced background dominates at higher energies.
-The line at about 30 keV is due to fluorescence photons from the Xenon gas in the volumes surrounding the active detector volume.
-It is a useful calibration line and an indicator effective resolution ofof the instrument.
+The diffuse X-ray background dominates the background below about 15 keV and due to fluorescence photons from the Xenon gas in the volumes surrounding the active detector volume.
+It is now an essential calibration line and an indicator of the effective resolution of the instrument.